Hanging Moss Basket Solar Light Made with Items from the Dollar Store

 - Glue Gun

-I removed the hook and chain from the basket—this is so easy to do because of the small clips that hold the chain on.
+I removed the hook and chain from the basket—this was so easy because the tiny clips held the chain on.

 Reattach the chain clips onto the sides of the wire basket.